clusterio/clusterio/docs/managing-a-cluster.md

     ctl> instance extract-players <name>

-Creates a user account in the cluster for each player that has been online on the currently running save of the instance and sets the play time of that account on this instance to the online time recorded in the save.
+Creates a user account in the cluster for each player that has been online on the currently running save of the instance and sets the online time of that account on this instance to the online time recorded in the save.

 Useful when importing a save to a cluster.
 Note that the online time in a save is recorded differntly from how Clusterio records online time.